appacademy/Module-6-Resources/week_19/Day-3/w19d3-slides.md

 ---

+### Layers are Cached on Builds!
+When a dockerfile is built the first time it must run each layer of commands.
+If there is an error or you made changes, and docker is "rebuilding" an image, it will cache the layers that were successful and unchanged!
+This does mean we want to consider this process when writing our Dockerfiles

+---

 ### Dockerfile demo
 Let's use a Dockerfile to create an image for a simple react app, and then push it to Docker hub.